Mahmoud-Ibrahim-750/AnimatedButton/README.md

     app:textStyle="bold" />
 ```

-2. In your activity or fragment, find the button by its ID and set a click listener.
+2. In your activity or fragment, find the button by its ID (or use view binding if you prefer) and set a click listener.

 ```kotlin
 animatedButton = findViewById<AnimatedButton>(R.id.animatedButton)